Murchison Falls National Park

 This activity starts at 05:00 am with pick-up places at Paraa entrances in the north and the south using UWA speed boats to transfer guests to the northern bank where they are picked up at the river where they are taken to the takeoff position.
 The 1-hour balloon safaris accommodate 8 passengers and can fly up to 10,000 ft. above sea level.
 Bush breakfast may be provided at the end of the trip thereafter guests are transferred back to their pick-up locations.

 Boomu Women’s Group was formed in 1999, in the village of Kihaguzi, to fight poverty in the area by creating economic and social development.
 This was done by starting a community tourism project through the help of the Uganda Community Tourism Association that involves; handcraft production, cultural performances, accommodation, and guided walks that are showcased to visitors.

 Budongo Forest Reserve

-The below activities are done in Budongo reserve at Kaniyo Pabidi Tourist Site:
+Activities in Budongo reserve at Kaniyo Pabidi Tourist Site

-Nature walk/forest walks – The reserve has well-developed forest trails offering chances of exploring the tropical rainforest.
-Learn more about the eco-system, the large Mahogany trees and different bird species, about 359 bird species are recorded in the reserve on half or full-day excursions guided by keen birding guides.
+The reserve has well-developed forest trails offering chances to explore the tropical rainforest.
+Learn more about the ecosystem, the large Mahogany trees, and different bird species, about 359 bird species are recorded in the reserve on half or full-day excursions guided by keen birding guides.